Things to do

 10am–4pm

-The Ballarat Visitor Information Centre located in the heart of Ballarat warmly welcomes visitors to the region and offers a personalised service sharing the range of experiences Ballarat and the surrounding areas have to offer.
+It offers a personalised service sharing the range of experiences Ballarat and surrounding areas have to offer.

-The Made of Ballarat shop showcases artisans and producers within the local region, ensuring you complete your visit to Ballarat with a memorable souvenir.
+The centre is also home to The Made of: Ballarat Shop, which showcases the region's artisans and producers, ensuring you complete your visit to Ballarat with a memorable souvenir.

-Visitor facilities include free visitor parking (including caravan or large vehicle spaces), public toilets, free Wi-Fi and PowerPoints for charging your devices.
+Visitor facilities include free parking (including caravan or large vehicle spaces), public toilets, free Wi-Fi plus powerpoints for charging your devices.

 Accessibility information:

-- The team has Hidden Disabilities training, a tool to assist visitors with any barriers they may face in travel
+- The Ballarat Visitor Information Centre team has Hidden Disabilities training, a tool to assist visitors with any barriers they may face in travel

-- Accessible toilet and Adult Change Facility at Bath Lane)
+- Accessible toilet and Adult Change Facility in Bath Lane

-- Ramp and railing from Armstrong St South/ Bath Lane
+- Ramp and railing in Armstrong St South/Bath Lane

-- Automatic doors with sensor to enter from Bath Lane
+- Automatic doors with sensor in Bath Lane

-- There are designated accessible parking spaces nearby, on Sturt and Armstrong Street.
+- Designated accessible parking spaces in Sturt and Armstrong streets

 - Assistance animals welcome